bhccstem/bhccstem.github.io/README.md

 paginate: 6
 ```

-## RSS

-Reverie comes with a [RSS feed](https://en.wikipedia.org/wiki/RSS) in-built.
-The generated RSS Feed of your blog can be found at <https://yourgithubusername.github.io/feed>.
-You can see the example RSS feed over [here](https://reverie-jekyll.netlify.app/feed.xml).

 ## Sitemap

 The generated sitemap of your blog can be found at <https://yourgithubusername.github.io/sitemap.xml>.
 You can see the example sitemap feed over [here](https://reverie-jekyll.netlify.app/sitemap.xml).